A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: Discussion

-With regards to computational times, each replication in the simulation study with a small sample size ($n = 100$) required 15 seconds on average to optimise.
-In comparison, the dataset from the WBRTMel trial ($n = 207$) required 3.5 minutes to optimise.
-On the other hand, each replication in the simulation study with a large sample size ($n = 1000$) required an average of 5 minutes to optimise.
+In terms of computational times, each replication in the simulation study with a small sample size ($n = 100$) required 15 seconds on average to optimise.
+In contrast, the dataset from the WBRTMel trial ($n = 207$) required 3.5 minutes to optimise.
+For the simulation study with a large sample size ($n = 1000$), each replication took an average of 5 minutes to optimise.
 The \texttt{R} code used for the simulation studies and data analysis in this paper is publicly available at \url{https://github.com/aishwarya-b22/AFT_TVC_PIC}, where we provide a comprehensive vignette for fitting the model.
-In future work, we aim to reduce computational times using tools such as Rcpp in order to ease the implementation of accelerated failure time models.
+In future work, we aim to reduce computational times using tools such as \texttt{Rcpp} to facilitate the implementation of accelerated failure time models.

+We also aim to develop robust model selection criteria to effectively compare and choose between AFT models and Cox proportional hazards models.
+Since both models are widely used in survival analysis but make different assumptions about the data, it is important to establish methods that guide practitioners in selecting the most appropriate model based on model fit and predictive performance.
+We plan to explore various approaches to identify model selection strategies that can be applied to a wide range of real-world datasets with diverse characteristics.

-The methodology proposed in the paper can be easily extended to a joint AFT model capturing both survival time and longitudinal predictors.
-The integration of longitudinal and survival data through joint models is especially pertinent in numerous observational studies.
-In such cases, repeated measurements from longitudinal biomarkers often exhibit significant associations with time-to-event outcomes or overall survival.
-This approach specifically models the correlation between longitudinal data and time-to-event data and can account for the potential measurement error in the biomarkers.
+The methodology proposed in the paper can also be readily extended to a joint AFT model that simultaneously captures both survival time and longitudinal predictors.
+The integration of longitudinal and survival data through joint models is particularly relevant in many observational medical studies and clinical trials, where repeated measurements of longitudinal biomarkers often show strong associations with time-to-event outcomes or overall survival.
+This approach specifically models the correlation between longitudinal data and time-to-event data, accounting for potential measurement error in the biomarkers.